Additional details for the Volvo S40

 - Raced at the British Touring Car Championship - BTCC in 1997.

-- Includes plastic parts, rubber parts, water slide decals, assembly instructions and painting instructions.
+- Includes paint masks, plastic parts, rubber parts, water slide decals, other materials, assembly instructions and painting instructions.

 - Box barcode 4545782075779 (GTIN/EAN)